A Framework for Real-time Safeguarding the Text Generation of Large Language Model

 \subsection{Large language model}

 Large language models use transformer models and are trained using massive datasets.
-Current LLMs such as ChatGPT~\cite{chatgpt}, GPT-4~\cite{gpt4}, LLaMA~\cite{llama}, and PaLM2~\cite{Palm2} have proven to achieve SOTA performance in various NLP tasks~\cite{Palm2,llama,achiam2023gpt}.
+Current LLMs such as ChatGPT~\cite{chatgpt}, GPT-4~\cite{achiam2023gpt}, LLaMA~\cite{llama}, and PaLM2~\cite{Palm2} have proven to achieve SOTA performance in various NLP tasks~\cite{Palm2,llama,achiam2023gpt}.
 Most popular LLMs are decoder-only models.
 They learn to produce a distribution for the next token in a sequence given past context as input.
 Given a prompt sequence of tokens, $c_t$ = \{$x_1$, $x_2$, \dots, $x_t$\} where $x_i$ $\in$ $\nu$ and $\nu$ is a vocabulary of tokens, we can produce a distribution $p(X_{t+1}|c_t)$ for the next token in the sequence during the decoding stage following equations below: ,where $logit_t$ is the logit vector given by a LLM $f_{\theta}$.
-There are two common methods to generate a continuation of the prompt $c_t$ during the decoding.

-\textbf{Greedy.} Tokens are generated by iteratively choosing the most likely token from $p(X_{t+1}|c_t)$, and updating the prompt as $c_t$.

-\textbf{Beam Search.} In this approach, a set of $2K$ most likely candidates is maintained at each timestep before pruning back down to $K$ at the last step~\cite{meister-etal-2020-best}.
-For a given candidate at timestep $t$, $b_t$ = \{$b_1$, $b_2$, \dots ,$b_t$\}, the likelihood $l$ is computed as:

-We modify the beam search process to prevent the output that violates safety constraints during the decoding stage.